 Genetic Testing

-Testing is generally performed on blood samples but can also be done on buccal smears.
+Tests are generally carried out on blood samples, but can also be performed using buccal swabs.

-Cogentech’s propriety OncoPan® besides assessing cancer risk, is also designed to help to direct therapy with PARP inhibitors:
+Cogentech’s proprietary OncoPan® panel, besides identifying variants that increase the risk of cancer, is also designed to help direct therapy with PARP inhibitors (PARPi):

-• BRCA1/2 somatic testing for therapy with PARP inhibitors in breast, ovarian, prostate and pancreas cancer
+• BRCA1/2 somatic test for therapy with PARP inhibitors in breast, ovarian, prostate, and pancreatic cancer.
+This test is offered for research purposes by the Milan laboratory.

-Testing is generally performed on FFPE tumor samples.
+The tests are generally carried out on FFPE tumor samples.

 Hereditary Tumor Testing